arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 The **Color Your LEDs** example enables interactive control of the four built-in RGB LEDs on the Arduino UNO Q through a web-based interface.
 It demonstrates managing a hybrid architecture where different LEDs connect to different processors on the board.

 [**Example Source Code**](https://github.com/arduino/app-bricks-examples/tree/main/examples/color-your-leds)

-#### Additional Hardware

-No additional hardware required beyond the Arduino UNO Q board and USB-C® cable.
-Optionally, you can use a USB-C® hub with mouse, keyboard, and monitor to run the board as a Single Board Computer.

 #### How it Works